costa-group/forves/README.md

 correctness of EVM (Ethereum Virtual Machine) block-optimizations on Ethereum smart contracts using the Coq proof assistant.
-The EVM equivalence checker takes two blocks of jump-free EVM instructions, the original block and the optimized one, as well as an inicital stack size, and determines if they are equivalent, i.e, if they have the same semantic behavior.
-The artifacts has been build to be executed insided the TACAS 23 Artifact Evaluation VM available at https://zenodo.org/record/7113223.
+The EVM equivalence checker takes two blocks of jump-free EVM instructions, the original block and the optimized one, as well as the initial stack size, and determines if they are equivalent, i.e., if they have the same semantic behavior.
+The artifact has been built to be executed inside the TACAS 23 Artifact Evaluation VM available at https://zenodo.org/record/7113223.